-With an order backlog of \$28.7 million on September 30, 2018 revenues and earnings are expected to be very strong in the fourth quarter 2018 and into fiscal 2019.
-However, from quarter to quarter there can be a significant variability given the various factors that can impact the timing of delivery to customers, most of which are out of Biorem's control.
+The total bookings of \$12.3 million during the first six months of 2018 and the order backlog of \$22.5 million on June 30, 2018 are expected to contribute to a very strong second half of 2018 in terms of revenues and earnings.
+From quarter to quarter there can be a significant variability given the various factors that can impact the timing of delivery to customers, most of which are out of Biorem's control.
 Bidding activity continues to be robust.
-The Company is continuing to build out staffing and capabilities in our China operations and while we expect continued growth in that market we expect it to be lumpy from quarter to quarter as the Company continues to establish market presence,